HopeCollegeSuperresolutionMicroscope/FiducialLiveTracking_MavenFriendly/README.md

         From NetBeans, when you select debug, micro-manager will wait until you select Debug->attach Debugger (set the port to the debug.address value you specified in UserSystem.properties)

-      - [For Ease of Use in Netbeans] Using more than the Default Run and Debug Actions, will require you to invoke the custom actions from submenus.
+      - [For Ease of Use in Netbeans] Using more than the Default Run and Debug Actions will require you to invoke the custom actions from submenus.
         You can alternatively assign a custom button to another custom action that will invoke the above profile from the toolbar.
         Please see this [Stackoverflow Link](https://stackoverflow.com/questions/9458928/invoking-actions-other-than-build-and-clean-build)